MELScience/blog.melscience.com/en/2017-05-30-svod-winner.md

 MEL Science is a UK-based education startup that focuses on VR and science subscriptions.
 Founded in 2014, it closed US$2.5 million in the series A investment round in October 2016 from Sistema VC.

-<a class="btn btn-primary btn-lg active btn-overflow" href="https://melscience.com">Learn more about MEL Chemistry subscription</a>
+<a class="btn btn-primary btn-lg active btn-overflow" href="https://melscience.com">More about MEL Chemistry</a>